HumbertoMesquita/HumbertoMesquita/README.md

  - Informatics technician graduated from the Ministério da educação

- - Computer engineering student at Universidade de Brasília
+ - Computer engineering student at the Universidade de Brasília

- - Focusing on security and system performance
+ - Focus on security and system performance

  - Data Analyst with skills in SQL and data visualization